 SPAN 5060.
 Special Topics in Spanish.
 1-3 Hours.

-This course focuses on Hispanic cultures, including the US Latino population.
-It deals with varying content such as specific authors, themes, literary genres, and/or soci-political issues.
-Reading and discussions are in Spanish.
+Students examine Hispanic culture, including the US Latino population.
+Topics vary and may include specific authors, themes, literary genres, and/or sociopolitical issues.
 Variable Credit (1-3).

 Prerequisite: SPAN 5337, SPAN 5372, or departmental approval.

 SPAN 5331.
 Sem in Comp Spanish Art/Cultur.
 3 Hours.

 Students conduct an in-depth comparison of cultural representations, both visual and aural, across the Hispanic world.
 Topics vary from semester to semester.
 Student develop Spanish language ability and cultural consciousness.